restatedev/examples/java/patterns-use-cases/patterns-use-cases/README.md

     - If a delay is set, the task will be executed later and Restate will track the timer durably, like a **delayed task queue**.
 - [Async Task Worker](src/async_task_worker.ts): gets invoked by Restate for each task in the queue.

+## Async Tasks: Parallelizing work

+This example shows how to use the Restate SDK to **execute a list of tasks in parallel and then gather their result**.
+Also known as fan-out, fan-in.

+The example implements a [worker service](src/worker_service.ts), that takes a task as input.
+It then splits the task into subtasks, executes them in parallel, and then gathers the results.

+Restate guarantees and manages the execution of all the subtasks across failures.
+You can run this on FaaS infrastructure, like AWS Lambda, and it will scale automatically.

 ## Async Tasks: Async Data Upload

 This example shows how to use the Restate SDK to **kick of a synchronous task and turn it into an asynchronous one if it takes too long**.